oliverbenns/expo-deploy/README.md

 # Expo Deploy

+⚠️ Update: Expo now supports [Release Channels](https://docs.expo.io/versions/latest/guides/release-channels.html)!
+This script was created before this feature existed.
+You probably want to use them instead.

 Bash script to deploy to different [Expo](https://expo.io) environments.

 It switches the relevant json file to be `app.json` before running the correct commands.